silentbicycle/tangram/README.md

    (It automatically identifies large subsets of the files that are known to be identical and can be skipped.)

- * Forgetting a file removes it from the file index, but does not delete data files that are no longer in use.
-I haven't gotten around to implementing the necessary garbage collection yet.

  * There isn't any attempt to take advantage of the Jumprope's embarassingly parallelizable retrieval.
 Scatterbrain uses async IO to spread reads over the network, and to maintain an arbitrarily large